Bear attacks, injures 10-year-old boy at Yellowstone National Park

 Several park visitors had been injured in animal encounters earlier this year.

-A bison gored a woman in June on the heels of two separate elk attacks that injured two women.
+A bison gored a woman in June following two separate elk attacks that injured two women.
 In May, another woman was rammed and injured by a bison.

 The Associated Press contributed to this report.